Teaching Children Playground Safety

 4. Play on equipment you can reach.

 Public playgrounds may have options available for a wide range of kids sizes and ages.
-Set limits.
+Set limits that your are comfortable with when supervising a group of children.

 5. Play games at a safe distance from playground equipment.